catamphetamine/react-pages/README.md

 }
 ```

-Then create your client-side main file `application.js`
+Then create your client-side application main file (`application.js`)

 ```javascript
 import { render } from 'react-isomorphic-render/redux'